funcmaticjs/funcmatic/README.md

 ### Middleware Plugins

 Plugins are defined as Javascript classes that define one or more lifecycle-specific middleware functions.
+The class should have the following structure below (only including the lifecycle methods for which your plugin needs to engage with).

 ```js